DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 Parameter                  | Type    | Description                                                                   | Default
 -------------------------- | ------- | ----------------------------------------------------------------------------- | -------
-`path`                     | String  | The root path where the screenshots are saved.
-The relative path is specified by the default [path patterns](../command-line-interface.md#path-patterns) or by the method's `screenshotPathPattern` parameter.
+`path`                     | String  | The base path where the screenshots are saved.
+Note that to construct a complete path to these screenshots, TestCafe uses default [path patterns](../command-line-interface.md#path-patterns).
+You can override these patterns using the method's `screenshotPathPattern` parameter.
 `takeOnFails`&#160;*(optional)* | Boolean | Specifies if screenshots should be taken automatically when a test fails. | `false`
 `sceenshotPathPattern`&#160;*(optional)* | String | The pattern to compose screenshot files' relative path and name.
-See [--screenshot-path-pattern](../command-line-interface.md#-p---screenshot-path-pattern) for information about available placeholders.
+See [--screenshot-path-pattern](../command-line-interface.md#-p---screenshot-path-pattern) for information about the available placeholders.

 The `screenshots` function should be called to allow TestCafe to take screenshots when the [t.takeScreenshot](../../test-api/actions/take-screenshot.md) action is called from test code.